cityofaustin/atd-data-lake/docs/datasrc_bt.md

 *[(Back to Technical Architecture)](tech_architecture.md)*

-Bluetooth data has three data file types: Individual Address Files (IAF), Individual Traffic Match Files (ITMF), and Traffic Match Summary Records (TMSR).
+Bluetooth data has three data file types: individual address files (IAF), individual traffic match files (ITMF), and traffic match summary records (TMSR).
 Below is the system architecture for all three types of files.

 | Bluetooth System Architecture <br><img src="figures/new_bt_overview.png">
 | ---

-## IAF: Individual Address Files and Common Functionality
+## Individual Address Files (IAF) and Common Functionality

 ### Layer 1 Raw

-An Individual Address File data file contains each device detected per day.
+An individual address file contains data from each device detected per day.
 Each file, named in `Austin_bt_MM-DD-YYYY.txt` format, has the following columns (with no header):

 | **Position** | **Field** | **Data Type** | **Description** | **Example** |
 | --- | --- | --- | --- | --- |